 LET’S MAKE HOMEMADE SLIME!

-Make sure to read through our recommended slime supplies and print out a slime supplies checklist for your next trip to the store.
+Make sure to read through our recommended slime supplies for your next trip to the store.
 You can see the exact brands we love.

 If you want to put together a slime kit for your kids, check that out here.
 Also, if you want the fun labels and cards you see in the video, click here for your very own printable slime container cards and labels.